Mental Health First Aid Training

 Who should participate in Mental Health First Aid?

-We have trained more than 800 members of the community, and are the only organization in Maryland to have been awarded a SAMHSA grant to provide this training.
+We have trained more than 1,800 members of the community, and are the only organization in Maryland to have been awarded a SAMHSA grant to provide this training; the grant will cover training costs for individuals who live in, work or provide services to residents of Baltimore City, as well as Veteran’s, members of the military, their family members, and those that provide care or services to the Veteran and military community.
 It’s clear that the training we provide works: studies have shown that those who complete the training increase their knowledge of mental health diagnoses, are better able to identify professional and self-help resources appropriate for those in crisis, are more likely to help an individual in distress, and experience increased mental wellness themselves.

 Our instructors are certified in Mental Health First Aid; Mental Health First Aid for Public Safety; Mental Health First Aid for Military Members, Veterans, and their Families; and Mental Health First Aid for Older Adults.